HendrixString/Android-PdfMyXml/README.md

 you can create as many as pages/templates as you need.

-2. implement you View renderer by extending `AbstractViewRenderer` or by anonymously instantiating it and injecting the layout id.
+2. implement your View renderer by extending `AbstractViewRenderer` or by anonymously instantiating it and injecting the layout id. the initView(View view) will supply you an inflated View automatically.
+There are other options but I wont cover it now.
 ```
-AbstractViewRenderer page = new AbstractViewRenderer(this, R.layout.page1) {
+AbstractViewRenderer page = new AbstractViewRenderer(context, R.layout.page1) {
     private String _text;

     public void setText(String text) {